Freshet: Ecology

 The magnitude of freshets depends on snow accumulation and temperature.
 Smaller freshets have been associated with El Niño conditions, where the milder conditions lead to lower snow accumulations.
 The opposite is true under La Niña conditions.
 Runoff from freshets is a major contributor of nutrients to lakes.
 In La Niña conditions with stronger freshets, higher runoff, and high nutrient inputs, more positive ecological indicator species (Arcellacea) are present in lakes, indicating lower levels of ecological stress.
 In El Niño conditions, smaller freshets contribute less runoff and result in lower nutrient inputs to lakes and rivers.
 In these conditions, fewer positive ecological indicator species are present.

 Migratory fish, such as salmon and trout, are highly responsive to freshets.
 In low flows present at the end of freshets, fish are more likely to ascend streams (move upstream).
 During high flows at the peak of a freshet, fish are more likely to descend streams.
+There are some species of fish that are less affected from freshets than others.
+Goby Pomatoschistusssp for example, show similar patterns of migration and recover in population abundance and distribution after/during freshet conditions.
+The benthic-estuarine species seem to better cope with freshets, some have even showed an attraction effect due to the extent of estuarine cues.
+Some species are affected by the consequences of freshets more than others.
+This is due to multiple factors, some include, but not limited to: differentiation in species biological anatomy, previous migration patterns, mating seasons, and feeding habits.

 Biogeochemical Impacts

 Freshets are often associated with high levels of dissolved organic carbon (DOC) in streams and rivers.
 During base flows, water entering streams comes from deep in the soil where carbon contents are lower due to microbial digestion.
 During a freshet, water is more likely to run overland, where it dissolves the abundant, less degraded carbon present in the uppermost soil layers before entering streams.
-High dissolved organic carbon (DOC) levels lead to an increase in the net primary productivity of the stream by enhancing microbial growth.
+High dissolved organic carbon (DOC) levels lead to a decrease in the net primary productivity of the stream by enhancing heterotrophic microbial growth.
+Freshets have also been linked to compressing salinity gradients, increasing turbidity, and in the most intense conditions of freshets they have decreased oxygen levels.

+Artificial freshets have also been correlated with changes in migration patterns of adult Atlantic salmon.
+A study was conducted in southern Norway which showed significant alterations in migration distances.
+Comparing the data from pre-freshet, during freshet, and post-freshet the mean migration distances per hour of the salmon showed significant differences.

+Freshets may cause catastrophic changes to society, specifically in the economy and agriculture of populated environments.
+The floods caused by high waters from the rivers have been documented to destroy historical monuments, destroy ecosystems as well as pose a great threat to any life living near the freshet event, including human life.
+The research of predicting the changes of water levels due to freshets have become a large topic in the scientific community due to prior and future catastrophic events.